oneSource Health and Safety Team Logo

 After examining the school or college's documentary evidence relating to its fire management activities, there will be a physical inspection to look at and identify/confirm all of the points below:

-Fire risk assessment summary chart showing RAG-rating for each topic examined and overall risk rating
+An example of a school's fire risk assessment summary chart showing RAG-rating for each topic examined and overall risk rating

 1. Property age & occurring ;